ceceliastaggs/Practice-Repository---CL-Workshop/README.md

 # Introduction

 The following repository will serve as a sample to guide the development of a repository for a future corpus.
-As a researcher interested in studying Spanish as a heritage language, I intend to increase the available to data that is accessible to researchers in the field.
-To do this, I intend to develop a corpus of spoken heritage language.
+As a researcher interested in studying Spanish as a heritage language, I intend to increase the available data that is accessible to researchers in the field.
+To do this, I intend to develop a corpus of spoken Spanish heritage language.

 ## Goals